-2-1203 UNCONVENTIONAL ROOFING SYSTEMS
+2-1203 SINGLE PLY MEMBRANES/UNCONVENTIONAL ROOFING SYSTEMS

-- (A) Unconventional roofing systems (roof systems other than Built-up, Modified Bitumen, EPDM (Ethylene Propylene Diene Monomer) or Single-Ply)) shall be submitted for review to the Section, for approval on a case by case basis for use on the roof of a State building under ABA oversight. - (B) Criteria for approval shall be: - (1) Acceptable material and method of application; - (2) Ability of local installers to apply the proposed roof system; - (3) Ability of the State to obtain competitive bids on the proposed roofing system; - (4) Proven track record of the system and the manufacturer; and - (5) Roof warranty available from the manufacturer for the particular installation.
+- (A) All single ply membranes and Uunconventional roofing systems (roof systems other than Built-up, Modified Bitumen, EPDM (Ethylene Propylene Diene Monomer) or Single-Ply) shall be submitted for review to the Section, for approval on a case by case basis for use on the roof of a State buildings under ABA oversight.
+Note: A torch applied, modified bitumen roof system applied over a base sheet in a mopping of hot asphalt over insulation is not considered a single-ply roof system. - (B) Criteria for approval shall be: - (1) Acceptable material and method of application; - (2) Ability of local installers to apply the proposed roof system: - (3) Ability of the State to obtain competitive bids on the proposed roofing system; - (4) Proven track record of the system and the manufacturer; and - (5) Roof warranty available from the manufacturer for the particular installation.